 This course is designed for the English Language Learner.
 ELL strategies and modifications are used to enhance understanding.
 Students will learn the concepts of our national, state, and local governments.
 They will be guided in developing an appropriate sense of responsible citizenship as participants in our democratic society.
-Topics covered include all branches of government and the interrelatedness of their functions and experiences to show students how government affects their daily life and how they can affect government.
-The course will infuse career oriented activities and students will engage in the standards of the lowa Core Curriculum.
+Topics covered include all branches of government and the interrelatedness of their functions and experiences to show students how government.
+The course will infuse career oriented activities and students will engage in the standards of the Iowa Core Curriculum.